Hyperparameter tuning by randomized-search#

 )

-We will create the same predictive pipeline as seen in the grid-search section.
+We create the same predictive pipeline as done for the grid-search section.

 from sklearn.compose import ColumnTransformer